rrazumov-rrs/cyber-project/README.md

 |    _4001_    |    22    |      TCP     |      10.0.0.4     |  VirtualNetwork |    ALLOW   | ALLOW SSH CONNECTION TO OTHER MACHINES |

-**EXTRA**To further restrict the traffic from external and internal sources we will be modifying the NSG to include additional rule as well as modifying existing one.
+**EXTRA** - To further restrict the traffic from external and internal sources we will be modifying the NSG to include additional rule as well as modifying existing one.
 Here is the resulting NSG for DVWA network:

 | **PRIORITY** | **PORT** | **PROTOCOL** |     **SOURCE**    | **DESTINATION** | **ACTION** |             **DESCRIPTION**            |
 |:------------:|:--------:|:------------:|:-----------------:|:---------------:|:----------:|:--------------------------------------:|